opconWizard/opcon-docs/docs/operations/status-change-commands.md

         available.
 You must have privileges to Force Start jobs and to Restart jobs to use this feature.
-  - **Restart Without Prerun**: Places the selected job back in a [Qualifying]{.skd-job-statuses} state.
+  - **Restart Without Prerun**: Places the selected job back in a Qualifying state.
 All dependencies must be         met before the job is submitted.
 The job is submitted without the associated prerun.
 This option is not available for the SAP R/3 and CRM, SAP BW, File Transfer, Container, and Null platforms.